Protecting Employers Since 1985

 - Unemployment compensation: Every discharge inevitably results in a claim for unemployment compensation, and employees are generally eligible for benefits unless it is proven that they engaged in misconduct or voluntarily terminated their employment – which is the employer’s burden and not an easy task.

-If you would like to consult with one of our experienced employment attorneys, please feel free to contact one of our five Midwest locations:
+If you would like to consult with one of our experienced employment attorneys, please feel free to contact one of our four Midwest locations:

 Stay up-to-date about developments in the Midwest.

 Contact us at any of our four Midwest locations

 The Midwest's Premier Labor and Employment Law Firm